the-red-feather/thesis/communication/meetings/meeting-2-week-27.md

 *"These are notes written during this period.
 It explains my thought process, but are not very coherent or well-edited."*

-on the one hand: I dislike 'easy programming languages' to an extend
+on the one hand: I dislike 'easy programming languages' to an extent
   - I'm a huge fan of the 'rust' idea: certain things must become more complicated again, to do them right and securely

 - BUT: my thesis is about creating an 'accessible' visual programming language.
 How do I square these two things?